AayushBadola/Exo-Planet-Detection/README.md

 1. Download the Kepler Objects of Interest (KOI) Cumulative Table (CSV format) from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=cumulative) or your specified source.
 2. Place the file as `cumulative.csv` into the `data/` directory at the project root.
+  **Note :- ** While Cloning the repo you will automatically download the data set file.
 ---

 ## 4. Configuration Management with Hydra